-Hydra is a very well-known and respected network logon cracker (password cracking tool) which can support many different services.
-(Similar projects and tools include medusa and John The Ripper).
+Hydra or THC Hydra is a popular and respected network logon cracker (password cracking tool) that can support many different services.

-Visit our Hacker Tools Directory for more information on hacking tools – and where we list the best and most commonly used password crackers, IP Scanners, Wireless Hacking Tools and more!
+For more general specific information on Hacking Tools then be sure to visit that resource where I list the best and most commonly used password crackers, IP Scanners, Wireless Hacking Tools and more!
 Each of the tools contains a video tutorial.

 How does Hydra work?